Welcome to Amherst!

 Students seeking environmental activities outside of the classroom are encouraged to visit the following websites:

-- Sustainability at Amherst – Green Amherst and What Can You Do?
+- Environmental Sustainability at Amherst – Green Amherst and What Can You Do?

 - Read about the College's Climate Action Plan to achieve carbon neutrality by 2030

-- Research Opportunities in the OES for students
+- Opportunities at the Book and Plow farm for students

 - Follow the Book and Plow farm on Facebook & Instagram